mryenagandula/Javascript_Promices/README.md

-# Javascript Promices | MRYENAGANDULA
+# Javascript Promices |  Mr Yenagandula

 ### Promices In Detail
 - Promices are mostly we are using in async calls.